causeifeltlikeit/IronRunnerSteamdeck/README.md

 The script works by detecting certain UI elements whose position changes based on resolution.
 Supported game resolutions: 2560x1440, 1920x1080, 1280x720, 640x480

+Your game window size must match the chosen resolution.
+In fullscreen your native resolution must be the same as the game resolution.
+In windowed make sure the window isn't being scaled by Windows or something else.
+Right click your desktop, choose display settings, then under Scale and layout check that the size of text, apps and other items is 100%.

 Press F11 to restart the script and stop anything it's doing.

 ## Setup